-Nocturne Live turns The Great Court at Blenheim Palace into a grand arena with world-class acts and 7,000 seats.
+Nocturne Live 2023 will turn The Great Court at Blenheim Palace into a grand arena with world-class acts and 7,000 seats.
 It can be an all-day affair with VIP dining in the famous State Rooms, a stroll in the palace’s vast grounds, or a waterside picnic.
 It can also be an evening gig for those who just want to hear their favourite live music.

 Since its inception in 2015, the Nocturne Live concert series, which has featured performances from the likes of Elton John, Kylie Minogue, Gary Barlow, Simply Red, Nile Rodgers, Noel Gallagher, Gregory Porter, Van Morrison, Tears for Fears, Gladys Knight, Elvis Costello, Simple Minds and Ennio Morricone amongst many others.

 Lionel Richie plus very special guests to be announced

 The 125 million-selling international pop superstar Lionel Richie is the first artist confirmed for the 2023 Nocturne Live concert series.
 Richie will bring his dazzling live show to the 10,000-capacity Great Court.
 His seminal hit songs, including Endless Love, Lady, Truly, All Night Long, Penny Lover, Stuck on You, Hello, Say You, Say Me, and Dancing on the Ceiling.
 His catalogue also includes his early work with The Commodores, whose smashes include Three Times a Lady, Brick House, Still, and Easy.